Network effects in default clustering for large systems: Model description

+In addition, $d$ for $\Delta$ or $r$ for its low-rank approximation $A$ reveals a hierarchical structure of $d$ or $r$ levels respectively.
+For example, a rank one $(r=1)$ approximation of the matrix $\Delta$ will have a more homogeneous structure than a rank two $(r=2)$ approximation of the matrix $\Delta$.
+In particular, names that are of the same type in a rank one approximation of $\Delta$ (in terms of the dynamic evolution of their intensity process from (\ref{Eq:MainModel})), may be of different type in a rank two approximation (and thus have different intensity to default process in terms of (\ref{Eq:MainModel})).
+Said otherwise, a network system corresponding to a matrix $\Delta$ with a large number of non-zero eigenvalues $r$ will have a finer structure than a system with a smaller number of $r$.
+One can interpret $r$ as the number of levels of interaction in the system.
+We will discuss this again in Sections \ref{S:Assumptions} and \ref{S:Numerics}.

-Our paper, extends significantly the result of \cite{GSSS}.
+Our paper extends significantly the result of \cite{GSSS}.
 Firstly, the drift term $b(\lambda,a)$ only needs to have certain dissipative properties with respect to $\lambda$.
-Secondly, we now have a network structure described through the adjacency matrix $A$.
+Secondly, we now have a network structure described through the adjacency matrix $\Delta$.
 As we shall see, the analysis of this model is not only more challenging, but it also requires new arguments and ideas.
-The introduction of the network structure through the adjacency $A$, allows for a far richer set of questions to be asked.
+While the main arguments and overall proof strategy is based on the methods of \cite{GSS,GSSS}, the new mathematical arguments that are needed, are presented in the Appendix \ref{A:Appendix}.
+The introduction of the network structure through the adjacency matrix $\Delta$, allows for a far richer set of questions to be asked.